 In some cases they may request this in writing.
 But, you should do it before any contractual deadline date agreed with your employer.

-Inform them within 7 days if you do not have any such agreement in your contract.
+Employees can use Statutory Sick Pay form SC2 to claim sick pay entitlements from their employer.
+Inform them within seven (7) days if you do not have any such agreement in your contract.

 Your employer may be able to help if you are not satisfied with their decision.
 Discuss it with them if: